Harvard-CS145/load_balancing/README.md

 You are expected to submit the following documents:

-1. Code: The main P4 code should be in `p4src/flowlet_switching.p4`, while you can also use other file to define headers or parsers, in order to reduce the length of each P4 file.
+1. Code: The main P4 code should be in `p4src/flowlet_switching.p4`.
+The flowlet routing controller corresponding to the asymmetric topology should be in `controller/controller_flowlet_asym.py`.
+Differing from the provided templates, if you have introduced any other files, please also include them in your submission and *clearly* mention them in your report.

-2. report/report.md: You should describe how you implement flowlet switching and provide a detailed report on performance analysis as described above in `report.md`.
+2. report/report.md: You should describe how you implemented flowlet switching and provide a detailed report on the performance analyses as described above in `report.md`.
 You might include your findings and figure if you choose to explore different flowlet timeout value.

 ### Grading

 The total grades is 100:

-- 30: For your description of how you program in `report.md`.
+- 20: For your description of how you program in `report.md`.
-- 50: We will check the correctness of your solutions for flowlet switching.
+- 20: For the correctness of your implementation as per the testing in Part 1.
+- 18: For performance comparison with ECMP in Part 2.
+- 20: For Pcap trace analysis in Part 2.
 - **10**: Extra credit for exploring different flowlet timeout value.
-- 20: Describe the comparison results and explain how flowlet congestion awareness contributes to better load balancing.
+- 20: For comparison testing and explanation as required in Part 3.
+- 2: Finish the survey.
 - Deductions based on late policies